Lint (material): Mechanical problems

 Lint contamination also presents what may be the most serious threat of damage to delicate mechanical devices.
 In order to prevent lint contamination, workers entering clean rooms are generally required to wear an outer layer of clothing made from artificial fibers that are longer and thicker, and therefore much less likely to shed any material.
-Lint-resistant clothing materials include elastic fabrics like spandex (or Lycra), for which the fibers will tend to stretch rather than break, and longer, stronger non-woven polyolefin fibers.
-Lint contamination in aerospace manufacturing led Dupont to develop a low-lint wipe for Boeing.
-Dupont's Sontara wipe still dominates aerospace manufacturing as it is durable, disposable, and solvent-resistant.
+Lint-resistant clothing materials include, elastic fabrics like spandex (or Lycra), for which the fibers will tend to stretch rather than break, and longer, stronger non-woven polyolefin fibers.

 Other problems

 Lint on clothing is generally considered unattractive and unprofessional.
 Furthermore, lint may be abrasive and may damage the clothing itself.
 For these reasons, visible lint is often removed with a lint remover or clothes brush.
 The accumulation of lint during clothes cleaning can be reduced with the use of a fabric softener, which reduces the amount of static electricity on clothing surfaces and therefore prevents the lint from sticking to the clothes.

 Dryer lint, which collects on the lint screen of a clothes dryer, is highly flammable and therefore presents a fire hazard.
-However, because of this flammability, dryer lint may be collected for use as tinder, although burning man-made fibres can produce toxic fumes.
+However, because of this flammability, dryer lint may be collected for use as tinder, although burning human-made fibres can produce toxic fumes.

 Uses of lint

 Composting

 It is possible to compost lint retrieved from the lint screen on a dryer by adding it to other materials being composted.
-The texture of the material allows the organic matter within it to compost quickly and easily, but depending on the source, it may include inorganic fibers and materials which never break down.
+The texture of the material allows the organic matter within it to compost quickly and easily.
+However, depending on the source, it may include inorganic fibers and materials which never break down.